cmdalbem/portfolio/src/pages/.shuffle/index.md

 # Conclusion & learnings

 Designing an internal, professional product such as Shuffle was very different from anything I've done before.
 However, keeping in mind the principles of good Design, all the rest follows.
-Here is a summary of the main learnings we had:
+Here is a summary of the main learnings I had:
 * Yes, offering great customer support is a lot about people.
 But providing the right tools to those people is equally important.
 Providing a great experience for our Xpeers is one of the best ways of leading by example and inspiring them to offer a great experience to our customers.
 * Putting ourselves in the user's shoes is not enough since we might be very different from them.
 When the user is so different from the people building the products, the role of Design and Research becomes even more important.
 Observing the agents in their day-to-day work with Shadowing sessions and doing interviews was arguably the best way to understand them deeply.
 * An internal product that is a platform not only has many stakeholders with potentially conflicting interests, but it also has many users.
 It's crucial to map them, their needs, and how they intersect or not.

-We believe and hope that this work has set a foundation for future work, which is currently being done by an even larger team that nowadays is focusing on improving Shuffle.
+I believe and hope that this work has set a foundation for future work, which is currently being done by an even larger team that nowadays is focusing on improving Shuffle.
 Even if a complete overhaul of the product was not feasible before due to too many uncertainties, after many learnings, this is being considered and might be a reality very soon.
-So, stay tuned for future articles on Designing Shuffle.